-CHAP was founded in 2006 by a visionary artist, Frank Etxaniz, partnering with a visionary philanthropist, Charlie Swindells.
+CHAP was founded in 2006 by visionary artist, Frank Etxaniz, and dedicated philanthropist, Charlie Swindells.

-CHAP’s in-hospital art programs are tailored to the needs, wishes and abilities of each child, bringing them out of isolation and infusing their lives with choice, purpose, and self-expression.
-We have developed a repertoire of art projects using materials approved by the hospital for kids and teens who are immune-suppressed.
+Every CHAP art interaction is tailored to the needs, wishes, and abilities of each child, bringing them out of isolation and infusing their lives with choice, purpose, and self-expression.
+Our teaching artists have developed a wide variety of creative art projects using hospital-approved materials for kids and teens who are immune-suppressed.
 Adaptive brushes and other tools are incorporated for those with dexterity issues.
 If a child is in isolation or not well enough to leave their hospital bed, CHAP artists deliver art supplies to their room to enjoy art-making wit their families and friends.